About Configuring Sources in Internet Access Rules

 Composite Sources for Internet Access Rules

-You can define a source from multiple network address components.
-A composite source accepts IP addresses and CIDR blocks directly in an internet rule.
+You can define a source using multiple network address components.
+A composite source accepts IP addresses or CIDR blocks.
+You can also add an IP address with a wildcard mask directly in an internet access rule.

 Limitations of Composite Sources in Internet Rules

-• Sources do not require a deployed IPsec tunnel for the source IP addresses.
+- IP addresses do not require a deployed IPsec tunnel.

 When you add various network address components for a source on a rule, Secure Access creates a single source entry.
 You can add multiple composite sources on a rule.

-• The IPs and CIDR blocks added to the source are OR'ed together.
+- The IPs, CIDR blocks, and wildcard masks that you add to the source are OR'ed together.

 For example: